ssreelakshmi88/Hangman-Game-PP3/README.md

 6. In case the player fails and ends the game, the correct answer will be displayed.
-7.

 ![last stage](https://user-images.githubusercontent.com/97182442/174430168-7df144a4-ac20-4a09-a9b8-bbad39798065.png)

-7. If the player wishes to continue, after each play he/she can do so by clicking the yes button.
+7. If the player wishes to continue, after each play he/she can do so by clicking the yes(y) button.